hyperledger/fabric-samples/test-network-k8s/docs/CHAINCODE.md

 To deploy the chaincode, the network script will:

-1. Read the `connection.json` and `metadata.json` files from the `/chaincode/${TEST_NETWORK_CHAINCODE_NAME`
+1. Read the `connection.json` and `metadata.json` files from the `/chaincode/${TEST_NETWORK_CHAINCODE_NAME}`
     folder, bundling the files into a chaincode tar.gz archive.

-2.  `kubectl cp` the chaincode archive from the local file system to the organization's persistent volume storage.

-3. Install the chaincode archive on a peer in the organization:
+2. Install the chaincode archive on a peer in the organization:
 ```shell
   export CORE_PEER_ADDRESS='${org}'-peer1:7051
   peer lifecycle chaincode install chaincode/asset-transfer-basic.tgz
 ```

-4. In typical Fabric operations, the output of the `chaincode install` command includes a generated ID of the chaincode archive printed to standard out.
+3. In typical Fabric operations, the output of the `chaincode install` command includes a generated ID of the chaincode archive printed to standard out.
 This ID is manually inspected and transcribed by the network operator when executing subsequent commands with the network peers.
 To avoid scraping the output of the installation command, the test network scripts precompute the chaincode ID as the `sha256` checksum of the tar.gz archive.

-5. The chaincode docker [image is launched](../kube/org1/org1-cc-asset-transfer-basic.yaml) as a Kubernetes `Deployment` specifying _CHAINCODE_ID=sha-256(archive)_ in the environment and binding a `Service` port 9999 within the namespace.
+4. The chaincode docker [image is launched using the yaml template](../kube/org1/org1-cc-template.yaml) as a Kubernetes `Deployment` specifying _CHAINCODE_ID=sha-256(archive)_ in the environment and binding a `Service` port 9999 within the namespace.
 When the network sends messages to the chaincode process, it will use the host URL as defined in the `connection.json`, connecting to the kubernetes `Service` URL and `Deployment`.

-6. Finally, the Admin CLI issues a series of peer commands to approve and commit the chaincode for the org:
+5. Finally, the Admin CLI issues a series of peer commands to approve and commit the chaincode for the org:

 ```shell
   export CORE_PEER_ADDRESS='${org}'-peer1:7051